snej/tails/README.md

 Excellent.
 Now you know how the interpreter works:

 * You're given a C array of `Instruction` containing pointers to primitive functions, the last of which is `RETURN`.
 * Call the first one in the list.
-You pass it `sp` pointing to the end of a sufficiently large array of `Value`, and `pc` pointing to the next (second) function pointer.
+You pass it `sp` pointing to the start of a sufficiently large array of `Value`, and `pc` pointing to the next (second) function pointer.
-* When it returns, you can find the results on the stack at the new `sp` value it returned.
+* When it returns, you can find the result(s) on the stack at the new `sp` value it returned.

 ### Interpreted functions